0xShadowMan/Project-School/README.md

 ---

 ## 🧩 About Project-School

 My simple Project in school, ShadowTools, finds WiFi logs and displays the real WiFi password.
-That is run this PowerShell command
+That's for beginners in cybersecurity for fun this role.
+Also, make for students in school to fun in class like
 ---

 ## 🔥 Features